Oleksiy-Zhukov/GamblingSimulator/docs/design.md

 ###### Interacting with the games/store
 While the player is walking around the casino they will have the options to interact with the different tables and games throughout.
 We want to make sure that when the player arrives at the games that it allows them to interact with it and start playing them.
 If we manage to include the store for cosmetics, it will also be held in the open world.
 It will have a storefront, with prices listed in which they can buy with their in game currency.
 The cosmetics they buy with then be tied to their account and they can set it up for them to be used while they play.

+##### Storing Player Data
+For the player it is important we store their bank balance accurately.
+This makes sure that when they win they get the correct amount back, and also making sure they can’t go into the negative.
+It will be stored using a bank account class that will have the functions of depositing and withdrawing.
+This is also where the player’s game will be saved, this lets them continue to earn more money over multiple play sessions.
+When/if we implement cosmetics the ones the player has purchased will also be kept here.

+##### Validating Commands
+ While the UIX module will handle the user inputs, this module will make sure the inputs they are doing have a valid command.
+An example would be if they are in blackjack and try to split when they aren’t allowed to, the game doesn’t let them split even though they pressed the button for it.

+##### Confirming ending
+The game ends if the player runs out of money or if they choose to leave.
+The game needs to validate if they run out of money to give them the game over screen, and also respond when the player makes the request to leave the game.

+#### Running Module
+This module is responsible for the game engine and running the casino games.
+It controls the games npc’s, the blackjack dealer and the craps game runner, and the slot machines in the game.
+For communication it will receive commands from the running module, then give its response to the UIX.
+This is in the hopes that the commands the control module gives the running module are valid, then it gets sent to the output of the UIX for the player to see.
+View the diagram at the end of the system context for a visual representation of it.
+This module is split up into:

+* The Blackjack Module
+* The Craps Module
+* The Slots Module

 ##### Blackjack
 For running the blackjack table there will need to be a few parts to make sure it runs properly.
 We want the player to have an authentic blackjack experience and have the game run smoothly for them.
 We have broken it down into the following parts: